Fonseca (singer)

 Juan Fernando Fonseca Carrera (born 29 May 1979) is a Colombian singer.

-Born in Bogotá, he chose music at an early age, studying music formally at institutions such as Javeriana University in Bogota and Berklee College of Music in Boston.
+Born in Bogotá, he chose music at an early age, studying music formally at institutions such as Javeriana University in Bogotá and Berklee College of Music in Boston.
 Fonseca's self-titled debut gained him considerable attention in Colombia.
-His second album released Corazón (2005) explored the crossroads where pop/rock influences meet the vallenato, bullerengue, and tambora.
+His second album released Corazón (2005) explored the crossroads where pop/rock influences meet vallenato, bullerengue, and tambora.
 Gratitud followed in 2008, with Ilusión arriving in 2011.